 - vigorously protect religious expression as well as the freedom of conscience of all students; and

-- refrain from spending public funds or sponsor activities in a manner that has the primary effect of promoting or negating religious beliefs
+- refrain from spending public funds or sponsoring activities in a manner that has the primary effect of promoting or negating religious beliefs

 Guidelines for Maintaining Religious Neutrality